This helps Fairfax County Animal Shelter - Fairfax with pet care costs.

 Here's what the humans have to say about me:

 This pet is eligible for an Adoption Audition!
 What is an Adoption Audition?
-It’s a 5-day, no-strings-attached, trial adoption period.
+For Wiley we are offering a 14-day, no-strings-attached, trial adoption period.
 You can take this pet home to try it out!
 Interested?
-Come to the shelter any time during open hours and talk to one of our Customer Care staff!
+Come to the shelter any time during open hours and talk to one of our Customer Care staff.

 This pet is eligible for an Adoption Audition!
 What is an Adoption Audition?
-It’s a 5-day, no-strings-attached, trial adoption period.
+For Wiley we are offering a 14-day, no-strings-attached, trial adoption period.
 You can take this pet home to try it out!
 Interested?
-Come to the shelter any time during open hours and talk to one of our Customer Care staff!
+Come to the shelter any time during open hours and talk to one of our Customer Care staff.

 1 - Look at adoptable pets online, and when you see one you want to meet and possibly adopt, come into the shelter to visit with your prospective pet.